 Emissions

-Major emissions from waste disposal are emissions of greenhouse gases.
-Particulate matter (PM) emissions are also emitted from waste handling, methods for calculating these emissions are described in the following sections of this chapter.
-Small quantities of NMVOC, CO, NH3 and NOx may be released as well.
+As highlighted, the current chapter relates to two distinct sources: NMVOC emissions from organic waste degradation in solid waste disposal on land and particulate emissions from mineral waste handling.

+NMVOC emissions occur during the degradation of the organic part of municipal, industrial and other solid waste disposed of in landfills, as a small fraction of the emitted landfill gas (mainly composed of CH4 and CO2).

+Particulate emissions occur at several points in the storage in landfill and in the recovery cycle of mineral waste as backfilling material, such as from handling activities (loading of wastes onto storage piles, vehicle traffic and loading equipment in storage areas), and from wind erosion of piles and ground areas during storage.
+The quantity of particulate emissions depends mainly on particle size, wind speed and the material moisture content.

 Controls

 In many industrialised countries, waste management has changed much over the last decade.
-Waste minimisation and recycling/reuse policies have been introduced to reduce the amount of waste generated, and increasingly, alternative waste management practices to solid waste disposal on land have been implemented to reduce the environmental impacts of waste management.
+Waste minimisation strategies have been introduced to reduce the amount of waste generated, and increasingly, alternative waste management practices to solid waste disposal in landfills (recycling/reuse) have been implemented to reduce the environmental impacts of waste disposal.
 Also, landfill gas recovery has become more common as a measure to reduce CH4 emissions from solid waste disposal sites (SWDS).
 More information with regard to this source can be found in the Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories (IPCC, 2006).

+Regarding mineral waste, dust suppression techniques such as watering waste storage areas during loading/loading out activities can reduce particulate emissions.

 Methods